-For a Ranger candidate, the cold desolate roadway leading up to Camp Darby is one filled equally with anticipation as it is with anxiety.
-The journey towards achieving the coveted black and gold tab is one of inspirational stories and heart wrenching defeats.
+For a Ranger candidate, the cold desolate roadway leading up to Camp Darby is one filled with both anticipation and anxiety.
+The journey towards achieving the coveted black and gold tab is one of the inspirational stories and heart-wrenching defeats.
 The journey is, as the sign says, not for the weak and faint of heart.

 Since the inception of RAP (Ranger Assessment Phase) the school has driven itself to become one of the Army’s most reliable barometers for success as a future combat leader.
-The school’s primary purpose identifies candidates from both the ranks of NCOs, as well as within future officer ranks who can endure the challenge of simulated combat stress, which includes healthy doses of physical exhaustion, mental fatigue, and restrictions in calories.
-Over the course of three phases and two months, Ranger candidates and future combat leaders learn a variety of skills to benefit our soldiers in ongoing combat operations.
+The school’s primary purpose is to identify candidates from the ranks of NCOs, as well as within future officer ranks who can endure the challenge of simulated combat stress, which includes healthy doses of physical exhaustion, mental fatigue, and restrictions in calories.
+Over the course of three phases and two months, Ranger candidates and future combat leaders learn a variety of skills to benefit our soldiers in combat operations.

 While our country still takes to Facebook to debate the idea of preparing female soldiers for careers in combat arms, for some the trials have already begun.
-Just 3 weeks ago, on 4-20 while I sat at home and watched veterans speak of assimilation and a need for change in our current system on CNN’s Weed3 special, 19 females embarked on a historic journey for Ranger school Glory.
+One day several years ago, on 4-20 while I sat at home and watched veterans speak of assimilation and a need for change in the current system on CNN’s Weed3 special, 19 females embarked on a historic journey for Ranger school Glory.
 It appears to have been a long three weeks.

-Writers at the Havok Journal were among the first to report that of the original 19 female candidates only 8 completed RAP week moving them on to the patrol phase of Ranger School.
-After an approximate two week field problem, which assesses the candidates ability to assume a leadership role, while at the same time being extremely tired and afraid to fail all, eight female candidates have recycled the first of three phases and will have to start again when the next class resumes.
+Writers at The Havok Journal were among the first to report that of the original 19 female candidates only 8 completed RAP week moving them on to the patrol phase of Ranger School.
+After an approximate two-week field problem, which assesses the candidate’s ability to assume a leadership role, while at the same time being extremely tired and afraid to fail all, eight female candidates recycled the first of three phases and will have to start again when the next class resumes.

-As many as 60 percent of all Ranger School failures will occur in the first four days during of RAP week.
-In the first weeks there are many opportunities to quit.
-I’ve seen men cry themselves home from the top of the water confidence course, which includes a set of stairways one must walk over freely unassisted and unsecured several stories in the air.
+As many as 60 percent of all Ranger School failures will occur in the first four days during RAP week.
+In the first weeks, there are many opportunities to quit.
+I’ve seen men cry themselves home from the top of the water confidence course, which includes a set of stairways, several stories in the air, one must walk over unassisted and unsecured.
 I even watched a Navy Seal completely lose his bearing and never be seen again, all because he couldn’t remember the Ranger Creed by heart and wasn’t allowed to eat until he recited one stanza.